-The order by which competitors perform is decided randomly once every inscription form is provided.
+The order by which competitors perform is decided randomly once every registration form has been turned in.

 After each qualification, the jury gives a score to the competitors.
 After each round, the competitor's score is posted on a digital board so that everyone (competitors and audience) can look at it.
 Right after each performance, the following competitor is allowed to have 30 seconds to warm-up.
-During this period of time, the riders may point out possible anomalies linked to the equipment they're given and they can also get used to the weather and waters conditions.
+During this period of time, the riders may point out possible anomalies linked to the equipment they're given and they can also get used to the weather and water conditions.